Note: As of the 2022-2023 program year, the Cyber Chip is no longer a Cub Scout rank requirement. This information is

-The Cyber Chip is the Boy Scouts of America’s online internet safety program.
+The Cub Scout Cyber Chip is the Boy Scouts of America's online internet safety program.
 Just like the Whittling Chip teaches the boys how to safely use a pocketknife, the Cyber Chip teaches them how to safely use the internet.

 The BSA feels so strongly about internet safety that the Cub Scouts must complete the Cyber Chip in order to earn their rank badge.
-Bobcat is the only rank that doesn’t require it.
+Lion and Bobcat are the only ranks that don't require it.

 The Cyber Chip requirements vary by grade.
 The first through third graders have one set of requirements that

 Cyber Chip Requirement 4: Discuss with your unit leader the acceptable standards and practices for using allowed electronic devices, such as phones and games, at your meetings and other Scouting events.

 A Cub Scout friend and I were talking about this, and we realized that in order for the boys to discuss “acceptable standards and practices,” they needed to know what those are.

 I decided to take a stab at writing something that I called our Pack Technology Policy.
 Fancy title for when you can use electronics. 🙂